compose-spec/compose-spec/05-services.md

 ### stop_grace_period

-`stop_grace_period` specifies how long the Compose implementation MUST wait when attempting to stop a container if it doesn't handle SIGTERM (or whichever stop signal has been specified with [`stop_signal`](#stop_signal)), before sending SIGKILL.
+`stop_grace_period` specifies how long Compose MUST wait when attempting to stop a container if it doesn't handle SIGTERM (or whichever stop signal has been specified with [`stop_signal`](#stop_signal)), before sending SIGKILL.
 Specified as a [duration](11-extension.md#specifying-durations).